-25 families with adult family members with learning disabilities (AFMID) filled out the questionnaire.
-The age of AFMID that participated in the questionnaire ranged from 16 to 60 and the average age was approximately 32 years.
-The age of the parents ranged from 36 to 78 and their average age was approximately 55 years.
+25 families with AFMID filled out the questionnaire.
+The age of AFMID that participated in the questionnaire was between 16 and 60, their average age is approximately 32 years.
+The age of the parents was between 36 and 78, their average age is approximately 55 years.

-According to the results, majority of AFMID that participated in the questionnaire live at home (96 %) and the majority attend an Occupational Activity Center or activity group (64 %).
-Most families and AFMID have opportunities to attend activities close to their home (84 %).
-These are mostly sport activities and various (weekend) workshops.
-The most frequently stated reason why the families do not attend activities was the distance from home (8 families stated that), followed by health reasons (8 families).
+According to the results, majority of AFMID that participated in the questionnaire live at home (96 %) and majority visits an Occupational Activity Center or activity group (64 %).
+Majority of the families and AFMID have opportunities to attend activities close to their home (84 %), these are mostly sport activities and different (weekend) workshops.
+The most frequently stated reason why the families do not attend activities was, the distance from home (8 families stated that), following health reasons (8 families).

-Most of the families and AFMID would be interested in gardening and cooking activities (approx. 60 %) but the majority of the parents would not attend the workshops with their AFMID (only 44 % o would attend the workshop).
+Most of the families and AFMID would be interested in gardening and cooking activities (approx. 60 %) but the majority of the parents would not attend the workshops with their AFMID (44 % of family members would attend the workshop).

-When we asked AFMID about their favorite meal, the answers were simple dishes and in half of the cases the AFMID does not know how to prepare it but would like to learn to prepare it and to grow the ingredients by themselves, to gain new skills, greater independence and because these activities provide better wellbeing.
+When we asked AFMID about their favorite meal, the answers were simple dishes and in half of the cases the AFMID does not know how to prepare it, but would wish to learn to prepare it and to grow the ingredients by themselves, to gain new skills, greater independence and because these activities provide better wellbeing.